finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 ## BuildTransactions

-> VersionedResourceListOfOutputTransaction BuildTransactions (string scope, string code, TransactionQueryParameters parameters, DateTimeOffset? asAt = null, List<string> propertyKeys = null, string filter = null)
+> VersionedResourceListOfOutputTransaction BuildTransactions (string scope, string code, DateTimeOffset? asAt = null, List<string> sortBy = null, int? start = null, int? limit = null, List<string> propertyKeys = null, string filter = null, TransactionQueryParameters parameters = null)

-Build transactions
+Build output transactions

-Builds and returns all transactions that affect the holdings of a portfolio over a given interval of  effectiveAt time into a set of output transactions.
-This includes transactions automatically generated by  LUSID such as holding adjustments.
+Builds and returns the collection of all types of transactions that affect the holdings of a portfolio in to a set of output transactions

 ### Example